edoardosarri24/reinforcement-learning/README.md

 # Overview

 This repository contains a project on Reinforcement Learning.
 The CartPole and LunarLander environments from Gymnasium were solved using the REINFORCE algorithm.

 The code does not necessarily need to be executed.
-If you’re only interested in the results, you can simply refer to the report provided in the `relazione.pdf` file.
+If you’re only interested in the results, you can simply refer to the report provided in the `report.pdf` file.

 ---